mobilecoinofficial/full-service/docs/wallet/wallet-status/README.md

 ---
 description: The Wallet Status provides a quick overview of the contents of the wallet.
+Note that pmob calculations do not include view-only-accounts
 ---

 # Wallet Status